 Manny Harris fact – his full real name is Corperryale L’Adorable Harris.
 This is topped in prestige only by the fact that his nickname of Manny was bestowed upon by his father simply because he was a big fan of Stephen Bauer’s character in Scarface.

-In the midst of the Mavs' finals run, Dominique Jones barely played.
+In the midst of the Mavs’ finals run, Dominique Jones barely played.
 He managed only garbage minutes in 18 games, recording totals of 123 minutes, 42 points and 17 rebounds, incredibly little of which was done during meaningful rotation minutes.
 But Jones did spend ten games on assignment at the Texas Legends, whereupon he showed the talent he possesses.
-Jones averaged 18.7 points, 5.2 rebounds and 5.0 assists per game for the Legends, doing everything for the team, including running the offense, handling the ball, collapsing the defense, hitting a few jumpshots of his own, and playing defense.
-Finding a spot in the NBA will be hard to do in Dallas's heaped backcourt - one which can't even find minutes for Roddy Buckets right now - but he'll find a niche somewhere someday.
+Jones averaged 18.7 points, 5.2 rebounds and 5.0 assists per game for the Legends, doing everything for the team, including running the offence, handling the ball, collapsing the defence, hitting a few jump shots of his own, and playing defence.
+Finding a spot in the NBA will be hard to do in Dallas’s heaped backcourt – one which can’t even find minutes for Roddy Buckets right now – but he’ll find a niche somewhere someday.

 Greg Monroe made the all-rookie team, and was a rare bright spot in an otherwise wasted, unpleasant, cringeworthy season.
 He put up stats across the board – 9.4 points, 7.5 rebounds, 1.3 assists, 1.2 steals and 0.6 blocks per game, shooting 55% from the field and 61% from the line.
 Monroe entered the season with a decision on which way he was going to take his career.
 The question was whether he wanted to be more like Lamar Odom or Troy Murphy.
 He chose to be more like Odom.
 Good choice, Greg.
 A nouveau version of 2011 Lamar Odom you shall be.